Corporate Governance Statement

 Meetings of the Board

-The Board meets formally at least four times per year and on other occasions as required.
-On the invitation of the Board, members of senior management attend and make presentations at Board meetings.
-In addition to the formal meetings the Board regularly meets to consider important issues affecting the Company.
+The Board meets on a monthly basis, and more frequently if required.
+On the invitation of the Board, members of senior management attend to discuss issues of importance and to keep the directors informed.
+In addition to the formal meetings the Board regularly meets to consider important issues affecting the Group.

-Board members are nominated by the Board and their appointment confirmed by a vote of shareholders.
-The Board will have a minimum of two non-executive directors who will be free of material relationships with the Company and who would be reasonably considered by shareholders to be independent.
-The expectation of directors is that they will be of unquestioned integrity and honesty; will understand and behave to the highest standards of corporate governance and will be prepared to question, challenge, and critique matters of strategy.
+The expectation of directors is that they are of unquestioned integrity and honesty, will understand and behave to the highest standards of corporate governance and are prepared to question, challenge, and criticise on matters of importance.

 Retirement and Re-election

-The constitution of the Company requires one third of the directors, other than the CEO, to retire from office at each annual general meeting.
+The constitution of the Company requires one third of the directors to retire from office at each annual general meeting.
 Directors who have been appointed by the Board are required to retire from office at the next following annual general meeting and are not taken into account in determining the number of directors to retire at that annual general meeting.

-Directors cannot hold office for a period in excess of three years beyond the third annual general meeting following their appointment without submitting themselves for re-election.
+Directors cannot hold office for a period in excess of three years or beyond the third annual general meeting following their appointment, whichever is longer, without submitting themselves for re-election.
 Retiring directors are eligible for re-election by shareholders.

 Board Access to Information and Independent Advice

-All directors have unrestricted access to employees of the Group and, subject to the law, access to all Company records and information held by Group employees and external advisors.
-Each director may obtain independent professional advice to assist the director in the proper exercise of powers and discharge of duties as a director or as a member of a Board committee.
-In such cases, the Chairman and Company Secretary must be advised and a copy of the advice made available to all directors.
+All directors have unrestricted access to employees of the Group and, subject to the law, access to all company records and information held by group employees and external advisors.
+Each director may obtain independent professional advice to assist the director in the proper exercise of powers and discharge of duties as a director or as a member of a Board Committee.
+In such cases, written approval must be obtained from the Board prior to incurring any expense on behalf of the Company, and the Chairman and the Company Secretary must be advised, and a copy of the advice made available to all directors.